hagnak804235/-activate-windows-watermark-remover/README.md

 # This is a batch script that can create a removal .bat file in startup and runs to remove water mark in one click

-1.Download the script from releases (Download it to downloads folder)
+1.Download the script from releases

 2.Run it

 3.Script will restart your PC for you

 4.When you see CMD that means Batchscript worked.
-After startup Windows watermark will be removed!
+After startup, close CMD and Windows watermark will be removed!

 ## Remember: this is not a virus!